tuotuoxp/cpp-torch/install.md

 CUDA 7.5 is testied.
 Try the latest version on your own risk.

 ## Install torch core
-Next we are going to install torch's kernel library.
+Next we are going to install torch's kernel libraries.
 Make sure all the repos are under the same folder:
 ```
 /usr/local/cpp-torch/ (you can change it to your own location)
 ├─ torch7 (TH)